The licensing policy of the majority of (B2B) software and device vendors falls in one of the following categories:

 - In-house licensing solution

-- Audits (reactive): no technical licensing, terms regulated on paper
+- License Audits (reactive): no technical licensing, terms regulated on paper

 - Hybrid – combination of technical licensing and audits

-The challenge for every vendor is to choose the policy that best serves both him AND his customers.
-After covering in-house licensing, it is now time to shed some light on the case of audits.
+The challenge for every vendor is to find the policy that best serves both him AND his customers.
+After covering in-house licensing, let us now shed some light on the case of license audits.

 - Customer Relationship: Most enterprise customers not only have no intention of cheating, but do their best to be compliant.
 Unfortunately, sometimes they are under-licensed without even knowing.
 Instead of having to react, they prefer to prevent.
 It is crucial for vendors to realize that auditing is a reactive solution that may catch the customer by surprise and create unnecessary tensions.
 Any proactive solution would have prevented any potential mess.